HigherOrderCO/HVM/README.md

 ### Can HVM be faster than these one day?

 Hard question.
 Perhaps!
 The underlying model is very efficient.
-HVM shares the same underlying core as Rust (an affine λ-calculus), has great memory management (no thunks, no garbage-collection).
+HVM shares the same initial core as Rust (an affine λ-calculus), has great memory management (no thunks, no garbage-collection).
 Some people think interaction nets are an overhead, but that's not the case - they're the *lack* of overhead.
 For example, a lambda on HVM uses only 2 64-bit pointer, which is about as lightweight as it gets.
-So, given enough optimizations, from proper inlining, to real loops, to inner mutability (FBIP-like?), I believe HVM could one day compare to GHC and even Rust or C. But we're still far from that.
+Furthermore, every reduction rule of HVM is a lightweight, constant-time operation that can be compiled to very fast machine code.
+As such, given enough optimizations, from proper inlining, to real loops, to inner mutability (FBIP-like?), I believe HVM could one day compare to GHC and even Rust or C. But we're still far from that.

 ### Why do the benchmarks compare single-thread vs multi-core?